 Radar altimeters send an electromagnetic pulse to the satellite nadir and record the propagation time to and from the emitted wave and its echo from the surface.
-The retained electromagnetic band is the K-band, which has the particularity of reflecting perfectly - without penetration - in water (which is not the case for snow and ice).
+The electromagnetic bands of interest are the Ku and Ka bands, with are reflected perfectly - without penetration - by water (which is not the case for snow and ice).
 Multiplied by the speed of light c, half the time it takes for the transmission Δt gives length R (the range) between the satellite and the reflective surface: